 As with the SYMBOL card, it allows group associations.

-As with the SYMBOL card, it allows group associations through the graphics in the purple circle.
+Like the SYMBOL card, it allows group associations through the graphics in the purple circle.

 It can replace or complete any SYMBOL card.

-GROUP AND CODE ASSOCIATION.
+GROUP AND CODE ASSOCIATION

-F_01: At level 5, to win, the player must have a series of codes and/or group associations.
+F_01: At Level 5, to win, the player must have a series of codes and/or group associations.

 These will often be cards with consecutive numbers.
 For example, card 020 (first card) and card 021 (second card).

-F_05: Combining codes to form a dream: In your dream, you must have 5 SYMBOL cards made up of 5 codes of the same "letter".
-A, B, C, D, E or F. You must also have created one or more group associations.)
+F_05: Combining codes to form a dream: in your dream, you must have 5 SYMBOL cards made up of 5 codes of the same letter: A, B, C, D, E, or F. You must also have created one or more group associations.

 This gives you another kind of dream.

-All that's missing is the WAKE-UP card.
+All that is missing is the WAKE-UP card.

 This gives you another kind of dream.